iwakura-enterprises/irminsul/README.md

 > [!TIP]
 > If you run another transaction within a thread that has active transaction, the same transaction will be used.
-> In practice this means you don't create new session and transaction for every database operations, as that
+> In practice this means you don't create new session and transaction for every database operations.
-> would not make sense.